Preservation theorems for Tarski's relation algebra: The function-preserving fragment is not finitely generated

-\begin{proof} The lemma follows from more general Feferman--Vaught theorems for MSO \cite{Makowski2004:algorithmic}, but can also be shown directly using a straightforward Ehrenfeucht--Fraisse-style game argument: in the game for \GSO, Spoiler can make two types of moves: those corresponding to first-order quantification and those corresponding to monadic or guarded second-order quantification.
-A move of the first type involves picking an element, which must belong either in the ``left half'' of the structure or to the ``right half''.
-A move of the second type involves selecting either a set of elements, or a set of a tuples from a relation in the structure, and in either case, the set in question can be naturally partitioned into two halves, the ``left half'' and the ``right half''.
-Duplicator can therefore respond to each type of move simply by using her winning strategies for the two halves. \end{proof}
+We now use the above game to prove the statement.
+Since $A\equiv_{\GSO}^n A'$ and $B\equiv_{\GSO}^n B'$, Duplicator has winning strategies in the two corresponding $n$-round games.
+Consider now the $n$-round game between $A\uplus B$ and $A'\uplus B'$.
+We will refer to $A$ and $B$ as the ``left'' part and the ``right'' part of $A\uplus B$ and similarly for $A'$ and $B'$.
+Recall the two types of moves Spoiler can make in the game.
+A move of the first type consists of choosing an element, which must belong either the ``left half'' of the structure or to the ``right half''.
+In this case, Duplicator can respond using their assumed strategy in the corresponding game.
+A move of the second type involves selecting either a set of elements, or a set of a tuples from a relation in the structure.
+In either case, the set in question can be naturally partitioned into two halves, the ``left half'' and the ``right half''.
+Duplicator can therefore respond to each type of move simply by using her winning strategies for the two parts of the structure.
+It is easy to see that this yields a winning strategy for Duplicator. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:main}] Let $n$ be a number greater than the maximum quantifier rank of the GSO-formulas defining the operations in $\mathcal{O}$.